Dataset Distillation as Pushforward Optimal Quantization: Introduction

-This paper is structured as follows. \Cref{sec:bg} covers related background and convergence results, including optimal quantization and diffusion models. \Cref{thm:main} in \Cref{sec:method} demonstrates consistency of the optimal quantizers when passed through diffusion-based generative priors to the image space, and proposes a simple extension of the D\textsuperscript{4}M method by adding automatically-learned weights in the prototyping phase.
-We further fully explain the data distillation pipeline in a sequential and systematic manner from distillation, to training new models using the computed weights. \Cref{sec:experiments} contains experiments of our proposed method against the previously SOTA D\textsuperscript{4}M method as well as other recent SOTA baselines on the large-scale ImageNet-1K dataset.
+This work is structured as follows. \Cref{sec:bg} covers related background and convergence results, including optimal quantization and diffusion models. \Cref{thm:main} in \Cref{sec:method} demonstrates consistency of the optimal quantizers when passed through diffusion-based generative priors to the image space, and motivates adding automatically-learned weights in the prototyping phase. \Cref{ssec:DDOQpropose} details the data distillation pipeline in a sequential manner, from distillation to training new models using the computed weights. \Cref{sec:experiments} contains experiments of our proposed method against the previously SOTA D\textsuperscript{4}M method as well as other recent SOTA baselines on the large-scale ImageNet-1K dataset.